sigcsets/sigcse2016/authors/bofs.md

 proposal may contain a URL with more information.
 (Abstracts of accepted BOFs can be edited in response to reviews.)

-Here is a sample BOF Proposal:
+Here is a sample BOF Proposal (right-click to download):

   -   [BOF Proposal Example (PDF)]({{site.base}}/authors/examples/BOFSample.pdf)